 Tim Ferriss, The 4-Hour Workweek

-Finally, if you have any questions or comments related to my story, online business, or any of the other five paths, then feel free to post them in the comments section below.
-I don’t always have Internet access, but I will respond to all comments as soon as possible!
+Finally, if you have any questions or comments related to my story, online business, or anything else, then feel free to post them in the comments section below.
+I don’t always have Internet access, but I will respond to all comments as soon as possible.